techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

 `.remote` will call the function async (using Ray) and return a reference (Ray ObjectRef) to the object on the cluster.
 You can pass the ref into another send and it will be automatically dereferenced once on the cluster.
-This is a convenient way to avoid passing large objects back and forth to your laptop.
+This is a convenient way to avoid passing large objects back and forth to your laptop, or to run longer execution in notebooks without locking up the kernel.
 ```python
 images_ref = generate_gpu.remote('A dog.', num_images=1, steps=50)
 images = rh.get(images_ref)